Who Needs to Know? Minimal Knowledge for Optimal Coordination: Experiments

 We experiment on increasing the horizon of policies in the Overcooked environment depicted in \Cref{fig:overcooked_tiny} and testing how long it takes to compute the strategic equivalence relation using different algorithms.
 From \Cref{fig:benchmark} (which is on a log scale), we can see the clear benefit of exploiting recursive structure to compute strategic equivalence classes, with results amplified using the optimized algorithm for a fully-observed version of the same setting. \Cref{fig:benchmark_nonlog} in the Appendix shows the variant of this plot on an absolute scale.

 Since our algorithm also computes the set of best-response policies, it provides notable computational complexity improvements over existing algorithms \cite{szer2006pointbased, seuken2007memory} for computing the best-response policies in DecPOMDPs.
 By grouping co-policies into VSECs, the backup step of our algorithm avoids redundant computation from computing the best-responses to co-policies that are in the same SEC.
 Therefore, the number of multiagent beliefs that we need to consider for each history no longer scales in the exponential space of our co-policies, but rather in the number of intermediate VSECs over those co-policies.
 Figure \ref{fig:decpomdp_benchmark} shows the time it take to compute the set of best-response policies using our algorithm (Algorithm \ref{alg:decpomdp_main} and \textit{Partially-observed} in Figure \ref{fig:benchmark}) and the baseline from \citet{szer2006pointbased}.
-Both algorithms are implemented in Python using the same data structures.
+All algorithms are implemented in Python using the same data structures and use the optimization in deterministic environments (see Appendix \ref{append:alg1_remarks}).